Personal Log »

 };

-This has a performance hit, but so far the game plays nice on a 286 –as long as the VGA card is decent–, so I’m not concerned.
+I’m assuming this has a performance hit, but so far the game plays nice on a 286 –as long as the VGA card is decent–, so I’m not concerned.

 Anyway, I didn’t want to make this a tutorial, and is not; but I explained a bit what I have been doing.
 The game is progressing nicely, but I’m not going to suggest any release date this time!